Rhoban/hl_kid_public/README.md

 -NO for all except tiny-dnn

 Some symbolic links should be modified in env/fake.
-"default_robot" should be change with one of the robot folder name:
--NO for all except tiny-dnn

     ln -sf ../starkit_robot/kick_classic.json env/fake
     ln -sf ../starkit_robot/kick_small.json env/fake